Friedlander's inequality and the de Rham complex: Introduction

 for all \(j=1,2,\ldots,\) and for \(C^1\) domains and no curvature assumption.
 The smoothness assumption was removed and the inequality was proven to be strict by Filonov in \cite{Filonov} in a beautiful argument using Glazman's lemma, see more in the textbook \cite{SpectralGeometryBook}.
 We call Equation \eqref{eq:fried} Friedlander's inequality.
 Recently, Rohleder \cite{rohlfr} proved that for any simply connected, bounded, Lipschitz domains in \(\R^2\), there is an inequality

 for any \(j\in \N\).
-We combine the ideas of \cite{rohlfr} with the de Rham complex \cite{leschbruening} into a common framework that in arbitrary dimension allows a proof of Friedlander's inequality \eqref{eq:fried} and a generalization of Rohleder's results on the curl curl operator \cite{RohlederCurlCurl}, as well as a short proof of Rohleder's inequality \eqref{eq:rohlineq} in dimension two.
+We combine the ideas of \cite{rohlfr} with the de Rham complex \cite{leschbruening} into a common framework that in arbitrary dimension allows a generalization of Rohleder's results on the curl curl operator \cite{RohlederCurlCurl}, as well as a short proof of Rohleder's inequality \eqref{eq:rohlineq} in dimension two.

 The main novelty in this paper is found in the method we introduce.
 As mentioned, the method stems in the de Rham complex.
 Since our geometries have boundaries, we require an appropriate boundary condition.
 We use the so called absolute boundary condition allowing us to rely on previous work \cite{leschbruening} on this well studied Hilbert complex.
-What is promising with this method is that it allows us to give concise proofs of work of Rohleder \cite{rohlfr,RohlederCurlCurl} and carries large dimensions of internal degrees of freedom that holds hope of pushing the estimates even further (cf. \autoref{binomialdiscussion} below).
+What is promising with this method is that it allows us to give concise proofs of work of Rohleder \cite{rohlfr,RohlederCurlCurl} and carries large dimensions of internal degrees of freedom that holds hope of pushing the estimates even further.

 It was conjectured that

 holds for all domains \(\Omega\subset \mathbb{R}^d\) with no convexity assumption \cite{BenguriaLevitinParnovski}.
 If \(d=2,3\), \eqref{eq:conjecture} is sharp because the unit ball is an edge case, namely \(\lambda_{d+2}(\Delta_N) > \lambda_1(\Delta_D)\).
 For \(d\geq 4\), it was observed in \cite{cox2019isoperimetricrelationsdirichletneumann} that for the unit ball we have more than \(d+1\) Neumann eigenvalues strictly below the first Dirichlet eigenvalue.
 For example, if \(d=4\) we have \(\binom{d}{d-1} + \binom{d+1}{d-1}\) Neumann eigenvalues strictly below the first Dirichlet eigenvalue.
 Recall that, for the unit ball, these binomial coefficients are connected with the dimension of the space of spherical harmonics of certain degrees (see \cite[Section 1.2.3]{SpectralGeometryBook} for more details).
 In a recent work, Freitas\cite{freitas2024growinggapdirichletneumann} studied the gap between Dirichlet and Neumann eigenvalues with respect to the index \(j\).
 It was conjectured that